Cuba Internet Task Force

 December 6, 2018: Public Meeting

-The CITF hosted a second meeting open to the public on Thursday, December 6, 2018, at the Harry S. Truman Building, 2201 C Street NW, Washington DC.
+The CITF hosted a second public meeting on Thursday, December 6, 2018, at the Harry S. Truman Building, 2201 C Street NW, Washington DC.

 During the inaugural meeting in February, the Task Force created two subcommittees to explore challenges and opportunities for expanding internet access in Cuba.
-The December 6 meeting will be an opportunity to discuss the subcommittees' findings and recommendations.
+The December 6 meeting provided an opportunity to discuss the subcommittees' findings and recommendations.

 February 7, 2018: Inaugural Meeting

 The inaugural meeting was held February 7, 2018, at the Harry S. Truman Building, 2201 C Street NW, Washington, DC.
 Notice of the CITF’s inaugural meeting was published January 22, 2018, in the Federal Register and announced by the Department.

 During the inaugural meeting, the Task Force agreed to form two subcommittees, one to explore the role of media and the free and unregulated flow of information in Cuba, and one to explore Internet access in Cuba.
 The subcommittees will provide the Task Force a preliminary report of recommendations within six months based on input from relevant experts and stakeholders.
 The Task Force agreed to reconvene in October 2018 to review the preliminary reports, after which it will prepare a final report with recommendations for the Secretary of State and the President.